-The ruling is vague and passes the individual judgment calls regarding relevancy and adequacy from the courts to the search engines themselves.
-In practice, because of its dominating market share, this means that this European Court of Justice has almost ceded jurisdiction to Google.
+The ruling is vague.
+It passes the individual judgment calls regarding relevancy and adequacy from the courts to the search engines themselves.
+In practice, because of its dominating market share, this European Court of Justice has almost ceded jurisdiction to Google.

 In Europe, the right to privacy trumps freedom of speech; the reverse is true in the United States.

 In Europe, the balance tips in favor of privacy.
 And this is at the expense of the freedom of writing and oral expression.
 This is because of recent European history.
 On a continent where the memory of the Holocaust is still fairly fresh, courts remember.
 The Dutch government kept a comprehensive listing of its citizens.
 The list came from utilitarian motives.
 That is, there was a desire to maximize benefit, e. g. to provide a better delivery of social services.
 But when the Nazis came, they used that self-same list to track down Jews and Gypsies.

 Furthermore, under Communism and its surveillance state, European individuals found their privacy rights violations.
 This was particularly by the Stasi in East Germany.
 Personal information had a use: to harm individuals and to pry into their private lives.
 Hence there is an overall mistrust of data gathering.